zarif-al/graphql-starter-rust/seeder/Readme.md

 This crate will seed your database with some dummy data.
 This should be updated when you add new entities to the project.
 It makes use of a rust crate called `fake` to generate fake data.

+You can seed data within the `up` function of a migration.
+But I wanted to keep these two functions separate.
+I only want to seed in my development/staging database, not in the production database.
+If the seed function is part of the `up` migration then production database would also end up with seed data.

 A key point to understand when creating a seed function for entities, is that the `primary key` of a record must be defined in the seed data, even if its auto generated.